xFutte/futte-newspaper/README.md

 ## Implementation

 1. Navigate to ./web and run `npm install` to install all dependencies.
-If you don't already have node.js, you can download it on https://nodejs.org/en/download/.'
+If you don't already have node.js you can [download it here](https://nodejs.org/en/download/).'
-2. Run `npm run dev` in ./web
+2. Run `npm run dev` in ./web to compile the GUI.
 3. Add the newspaper.png image in the root of the resource into your qb-inventory folder, where all the other images are located.
 4. Add following to your shared.lua file: